ishanjmukherjee/mit-intro-to-ml/wk02-perceptrons.md

 Thus, the number of mistakes $k$ will be at most $\left(\frac{R}{\gamma} \right)^{2}$.

-Note that while the perceptron is guaranteed to converge on *some* separator, it may not necessarily be the *best possible* separator.
+Note that while the perceptron is guaranteed to converge on *some* hypothesis, it may not necessarily be the *best possible* hypothesis.

 This [Cornell CS lecture note](https://www.cs.cornell.edu/courses/cs4780/2022fa/lectures/lecturenote03.html) illustrates a perceptron updating: